 FORCE - University of South Florida - ABOUT Collaboration

-FORCE’s Founder and Executive Director, Sue Friedman is C0-Principal Investigator, along with Dr. Rebecca Sutphen, a physician geneticist and researcher at the University of South Florida, and long-time member of FORCE Board of Directors in a new research network that is part of the National Patient-Centered Clinical Research Network (known as PCORnet).
-They will co-lead a patient-powered research network focused on Hereditary Breast and Ovarian Cancer (HBOC) called ABOUT (American BRCA Outcomes and Utilization of Testing) Network.
+FORCE and researchers from the University of South Florida and the Michigan Department of Community Health have formed a collaboration known as the ABOUT Network; a new patient-powered research network that is part of the National Patient-Centered Clinical Research Network (known as PCORnet).
 ABOUT Network is one of only 29 networks chosen for participation in the new national research network and is the only one of the 29 that focuses on cancer or hereditary cancer risk.
-The goal of the ABOUT network is to enroll as many Americans with inherited breast or ovarian cancer risk as possible and collect information about their experiences that can be used along with information from medical records to provide a "real-world" view of current care and identify best practices.
+The goal of the ABOUT network is to enroll as many Americans with inherited breast or ovarian cancer risk as possible into our research registry and to collect information and real world health care experiences that can be used along with information from medical records to improve care for people with HBOC.
 Read our press release about the initiative.

-ABOUT will open for participation soon for anyone with a personal or family history that suggests inherited risk for breast or ovarian cancer (HBOC), regardless of whether they have had genetic counseling or genetic testing and whether they have a BRCA mutation or not.
 Individuals who participate in the network will be able to securely contribute their data through their own user account and will receive regular updates on the growing number of participants, news from the National Clinical Research Network, how to get involved in a leadership role, and learn findings from the research.
-As an advocate partner in the collaborative network, FORCE is playing a critical role in the research design, research questions, recruitment, methods and analyses, and governance of the network.
+As an co-investigator and advocate partner in the collaborative network, FORCE is playing a critical role in the research design, research questions, recruitment, methods and analyses, and governance of the network.